 Location: Dover

-Increasing to £26,132 after successful completion of a 6 month probation period
+Increasing to £26,132 following successful completion of a 6 months probation period

-The Helpline plays an integral part in the Charities work with the Home Office, providing advice, guidance, and support via the telephone helpline service.
-The work is extremely rewarding, by empowering people in real need, sharing information and providing them with the tools to support them through the asylum process.
-We work in a supportive environment, providing team members with in-depth training on regulatory standards and Migrant Help procedures as well as committing to the Office of the Immigration Services Commissioner (OISC) good practice.
+The Helpline plays an integral part in the charities’ work with the Home Office; providing advice, guidance, and support via the telephone and webchat helpline services.
+This service operates in a fast-paced setting, dealing with varied queries about asylum support effectively and efficiently.
+The work is extremely rewarding, by empowering people in real need, sharing information and providing them with the tools to support them through the asylum process and their onward journey.
+You will be assisting with complex safeguarding cases from our most vulnerable clients who have and are experiencing displacement, exploitation and significant trauma, raising concerns with the relevant authorities.

-If you are an excellent communicator, have a strong eye for detail and are looking for an exciting role within a charity that is making a difference, we’d love to hear from you!
+If you are an excellent communicator with the ability to meet targets in pressured environment, and are looking for an exciting role within a charity that is making a difference, we’d love to hear from you!

-As a Helpline Adviser your duties will include:
+As the Helpline Adviser your duties would include:

-• Working as part of the Helpline team to ensure compliance with all applicable regulatory requirements, policies, and procedures to provide the correct advice and guidance to all who contact the Helpline
+• Efficiently and empathetically handle inbound calls from our clients, working as part of the helpline team in an ever changing, fast-paced setting, dealing with varied queries about asylum support, compliance with all applicable and regulatory requirements, policies, and procedures to provide the correct advice and guidance ensuring resolution at first point of contact

-• To assist with complex safeguarding cases raising any concerns with the relevant authorities
+• Support clients following complex safeguarding disclosures, raising any concerns with the relevant departments and authorities adhering to set procedures

-• Keep full accurate and up-to-date records and complete case follow up within the requisite time scales and undertake any necessary administrative tasks in relation to the work.
+• Keep full, concise, and up-to-date records and complete case follow up within the requisite time scales and undertake any necessary administrative tasks in relation to the work

 The experience and skills you need:

-• Experience of working in a pressured environment and meeting targets
+• Demonstrable experience of working in a pressured environment and meeting deadlines, targets and KPI’s

 What else to expect:

-• Our helpline call centre is open Monday to Friday, you will work rotational hours between 8am and 8pm
+• Our helpline call centre is open Monday to Friday, you will work your contracted hours on rotational shifts between 8am and 8pm

 About Migrant Help: